Islam versus terrorism

 It's a common refrain: if muslims are so opposed to terrorism, why don't they do something about it?
-Let's have a look at some of what's going on -- stuff the media has studiously ignored.
+Let's have a look at some of what's going on -- stuff the media is studiously ignoring.

 First, a bit of context

-Like Christianity, Islam is made up of different branches, schools of thought and sects.
-Imagine sitting down for tea with Martin Luther King, Brian Tamaki, Cardinal Pell, Joseph Kony and Cliff Richard.
+Like Christianity, Islam is made up of different branches, schools of thought, sects and outright cults.
+If you see yourself as a Christian, imagine sitting down for tea with Martin Luther King, Brian Tamaki, Cardinal Pell, Joseph Kony and Cliff Richard.

-More to the point, what do you think about Anders Breivik's claim that he is "100 percent Christian"?
+More to the point, consider Anders Breivik's claim that he is "100 percent Christian"?
 His stated goal was to save Christian Europe.
 Both he and Brenton Tarrant saw themselves as Templars.

 No doubt you are thinking that some of the abovementioned people are not 'real' Christians.
-But there is always some argumentative sod (in this case me) who will reel off names such as:
+People who believe in Christ want nothing more than peace.
+But there is always some argumentative sod (in this case it's me) who will reel off names: